Shipley, West Yorkshire: Industrial Revolution

 Shipley was shaped largely by the Industrial Revolution and, in particular, the growth of the textile industry.
 Textile manufacture dates from pre-industrial times.
 As the place name indicates, Shipley had a history as sheep grazing land, so wool was plentiful, and the River Aire was a ready source of water for powering water mills and cleaning processes.
 There was a fulling mill in Shipley by 1500 and two more by 1559.
 Another mill was built by the Dixon family on the banks of the Aire in 1635.
 New Mill on the far side of Hirst Wood was built in the 1740s and by the late 18th century between 9,000 and 10,000 pieces of broadcloth were being fulled annually at Shipley's mills.
-Much work was undertaken in workers' cottages which had 'loomshops' for spinning yarn.
+Much work was undertaken in workers' cottages which had 'loom shops' for spinning yarn.
 Home workshops were once a common sight along the River Aire and often had external flights of steps.
 Examples can be seen in the cottages at Jane Hills along the canal in Saltaire.

 The industrial era ended cottage industry.
 Providence Mill, one of the first steam-driven mills was built for Denby Bros. in 1796.
 Other spinning mills followed, including Ashley Mill, Prospect Mill, Red Beck Mill on Heaton Beck (c.
 1815), Well Croft Mill (c.
 1840s) and Whiting Mill on Briggate.

 The smaller mills gave way to larger premises which could combine all the processes of worsted production on one site.
-The first was Joseph Hargreaves' Airedale Mills (demolished 1970s), Salts Mill (built 1853 and now a gallery and restaurant complex), an enlarged Well Croft Mill (demolished 1950s) and Victoria Mills near the canal...
-Hargreaves employed 1,250, Salt initially 2,500 and by 1876 total employment in the mills was 6,900.
+The first was Joseph Hargreaves' Airedale Mills (demolished 1970s), Salts Mill (built in 1853, now a gallery and restaurant complex), an enlarged Well Croft Mill (demolished 1950s) and Victoria Mills, near the canal.
+Hargreaves employed 1,250, Salt initially 2,500, and by 1876 total employment in the mills was 6,900.

 The growth in textile production stimulated the growth of associated supply industries.
 Other local employers included loom makers, Lee and Crabtree, WP Butterfield's galvanised containers and J. Parkinson and Sons machine tool makers.

 The other major effect of industrialisation was the vast expansion in housing stock.
 Titus Salt's Saltaire is an example of a model village, and Hargreaves had cottages built for his workers around the town centre and his mill.
 He built 92 back-to-back houses along Market Street and Central Avenue in an area which came to be called Hargreaves Square or The Square.
 The houses were built by filling in the old courtyards.
 The population of the township grew from 1,214 in 1822 to just over 3,000 in 1851 to 10,000 by 1869.